joerocklin/dimensional-lumber/README.md

 ## Usage

-You can build the binary with `go build` or you can just run it with `go run board-calculations.go <openscad file>`.
+You can download the binary from the releases or build it with `go build`.
+The run `dimensional-lumber <openscad file>`.
+You can also just run it with `go run board-calculations.go <openscad file>`.
 If your openscad binary is not in the path (as is the case on MacOS) you can specify the binary to use with the `-openscad-bin` flag.

 Some [examples](./examples/) are provided.

 The prices per board are just the prices from my local home depot the day I did a project.

+## Prerequisites

+There are some minimal prerequisites for working with this:

+1. [BOSL2](https://github.com/revarbat/BOSL2) - I find the tooling here super handy.
+Follow [their installation instructions](https://github.com/revarbat/BOSL2#installation)
+2. If you want to build the code: [go](https://go.dev).
+I like go, I always have it available, so it works for me.
+If you don't have this you can just download from the [releases](https://github.com/joerocklin/dimensional-lumber/releases).

 ## Why?